walkawayy/TR1X/docs/tr2/README.md

 - fixed a crash when firing grenades at Xian guards in statue form
 - fixed harpoon bolts damaging inactive enemies
 - fixed the distorted skybox in room 5 of Barkhang Monastery
+- fixed new saves not displaying the save count in the passport

 #### Cheats
 - added a fly cheat